lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 As we can see, the overall impact of the <abbr>PFIC</abbr> regime is to convert what might otherwise have been capital gains from disposing of an interest in a <abbr>PFIC</abbr> into ordinary income taxed at the highest marginal income tax rate _and_ with an interest penalty, and tax “excess” distributions at the same punitive rate.
 Not exactly something guaranteed to endear the <abbr>IRS</abbr> to U.S. taxable investors.

 For a <abbr>VC</abbr> fund investing in foreign startups, there is a risk that these foreign portfolio investments could be classified as <abbr>PFIC</abbr>s, because during the first few years of a startup’s operations, it may only have passive income in the form of interest on a working capital bank account.

+To alleviate this risk, the <abbr>IRS</abbr> has implemented a startup exception to the <abbr>PFIC</abbr> regime, which exempts a startup that meets all of the following criteria from being treated as a <abbr>PFIC</abbr>:

+* No predecessor corporation of the startup was a <abbr>PFIC</abbr>
+* The startup can establish to the satisfaction of the <abbr>IRS</abbr> that it will not be a <abbr>PFIC</abbr> in either of the two years following the startup year
+* The startup is _in fact_ not a <abbr>PFIC</abbr> in either of the two years following the startup year

 Where a foreign corporation falls within the definition of both the <abbr>CFC</abbr> and <abbr>PFIC</abbr> regimes, the <abbr>CFC</abbr> regime will apply.
 Because a U.S. taxable investor in such a foreign corporation is currently taxed on its Subpart F income per the <abbr>CFC</abbr> regime, there is no need for the <abbr>PFIC</abbr> regime; the anti-deferral objective is accomplished through the <abbr>CFC</abbr> regime.